cmpsoares/label-based-pr-policy-action/README.md

 ### Create `.github/label-requires-checks-reviews.yml`

+Create a `.github/label-requires-checks-reviews.yml` file (if, for some reason, it requires a different file name you can overwrite this value by setting the `configPath` action input) containing a list of the following configurations:
-Create a `.github/label-requires-checks-reviews.yml` file containing the pairs of `label` and `reviews`. `label` is the name of the label that will be checked on the Pull Request and `reviews` the number of approved reviews needed on the Pull Request for the action to return a success value.
+ * `label` is the name of the label that will be checked on the Pull Request.
+ * `reviews` the number of approved reviews needed on the Pull Request for the action to return a success value.
 In case of having several matching tags the highest number will apply.
+ * `checks`is the list of names for the successful check-runs needed on the Pull Request for the action to return a success value.
+In case of having several matching tags it'll require all of them.

 Here is an example: